advaitpaliwal/reminisc/reminisc/api/README.md

 - **Method**: `POST`
 - **Request Body**:
   - `query` (string): The search query to find relevant memories.
+  - `user_id` (string): The ID of the user to search memories for.
 - **Response**:
   - An array of memory objects that match the search query, each containing:
     - `content` (string): The content of the memory.
-    - `metadata` (object): Additional metadata associated with the memory.
+    - `metadata` (object): Additional metadata associated with the memory, including the `user_id`.
-- **Description**: Searches for memories based on the provided query and returns relevant results.
+- **Description**: Searches for memories based on the provided query for the specified user and returns relevant results.

 ### Classify Input